CSE Core Plugins

 When the CSE starts up, it loads all the core plugins for enabled core functionalities from the internal plugins directory.
 This helps to keep the resource usage of the CSE low, as only the internal and third-party Python packages that are actually needed are loaded.

-The following table lists the currently available core plugins and the functionalities they provid.
+The following sections lists the currently available core plugins, the functionalities they provid, and the configuration settings that are responsible for enabling them.

 | Plugin Name | Functionality | Responsible Configuration Setting |